rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W8.md

 ### 2.4.3 More Accuracy

-The simplest and most obvious way to reconstruct our original 1D signal more accurately is to sample the signal more densly, i.e. to _increase the sampling rate._
+The simplest and most obvious way to reconstruct our original 1D signal more accurately is to sample the signal more densely, i.e. to _increase the sampling rate._

 ![](./Figures/VisComp_Fig8-12.PNG)

 ### 2.4.4 Mathematical Representation Of Sampling

-Consider the _dirac delta:_
+Consider the _Dirac delta:_

 $$
 \begin{align*}